pankhuri0209/Web3-Root-Beer-DOT-Game/README.md

     For the purpose of RWA instruments for supply chain financing.

 These features help highlight the accomplishement NFTs for global optimization traits as opposed to local optimization and earn network operations excellence badges.

-Further extensions will include
+## Further extensions will include

-# Extensions to more than 2 teams with deep composabiltiy
+  ## Extensions to more than 2 teams with deep composabiltiy
-# Multi-chain parachains
+  ## Multi-chain integrations
-# ZK for proof abstractions off-chain
+  ## ZK for proof abstractions off-chain
-# Integration to Risk Assessment Frameworks and value underwriting
+  ## Integration to Risk Assessment Frameworks and value underwriting
-# Integration to Institutional Defi / Defi
+  ## Integration to Institutional Defi / Defi

 ![Logo](https://cashflowinventory.com/blog/wp-content/uploads/2023/03/Supply-Chain.jpg)

+The basic game is expected to be open sourced.

+## Business Model
+  ## Training
+  ## Products and services
+  ## Templated NFTs - Software service
+  ## Cash optimization consulting - Fee
+  ## Best finance option routing - Fee

 ## Project Presentation in Canva